Elizabeth Wilson (author): Reception

 In an article for the journal Historical Materialism, Stefan Kipfer and Kanishka Goonewardena write the following about her non-fiction book The Sphinx in the City: Urban Life, the Control of Disorder and Women,"Elizabeth Wilson’s socialist-feminist approach to the city covers terrain similar to Berman’s urban Marxism.
 Also strongly inflected by Walter Benjamin and Jane Jacobs, her The Sphinx in the City is an impressively wide-ranging survey of the gendered and sexualised contradictions of urban modernity.
-Explicating these contradictions takes Wilson on an intellectual journey from Victorian London and Haussmann’s Paris to turn-of-the- century Vienna, Berlin, Prague, Chicago and New York, and mid-century New York City.
+Explicating these contradictions takes Wilson on an intellectual journey from Victorian London and Haussmann's Paris to turn-of-the-century Vienna, Berlin, Prague, Chicago and New York, and mid-century New York City.
 More than Berman, however, Wilson makes it clear that Euro-American metropolitan life has been infused with imperial culture and is co-defined by the world-wide experience of planning colonial and Third World cities such as Delhi, Lusaka and São Paulo.
-The ambiguous promise the urban experience represents for socialist feminism must thus take into account the world-wide, uneven character of modern urbanisation."Elizabeth Wilson's fiction has been well received.
-Her third novel, The Twilight Hour had reviews in Time Out London, Bookslut, The Independent, Tangled Web UK, and BookReview.com.
+The ambiguous promise the urban experience represents for socialist feminism must thus take into account the world-wide, uneven character of modern urbanisation."
+Wilson's fiction has been well received.
+Her third novel, The Twilight Hour, had reviews in Time Out London, Bookslut, The Independent, Tangled Web UK, and BookReview.com.